 A few studies have recommended the potential use of percutaneous coronary intervention in place of CABG in patients with AS.
-However, currently the available data are not sufficient to recommend this approach, apart from selected high-risk bLevel of evidence.
+However, currently the available data are not sufficient to recommend this approach, apart from selected high-risk patients with acute coronary syndromes or in patients with non-severe AS.